Skip to main content

 Add-ons

-Add-ons are optional extras that can be attached to a subscription.
+Add-ons are optional recurring extras that can be attached to a subscription.
 They are billed alongside the base plan amount at each renewal.
 See Add-ons for the full details.